New this month to the American Trauma Society’s Trauma Survivors Network

 NextSteps Online is now enrolling!

-Classes are starting this month.
+Classes are starting July 3, 2014.
 The NextSteps program is based on the principles of self-management.
 The self-management approach to health recognizes that YOU play the most important role in your recovery.

 Join the Trauma Survivors Network (TSN) for free today!
 Learn more about your injuries from the experts and connect with other survivors.
 Share your experiences, learn how to better manage your life after a serious injury and gain support and hope from others.Learn More